 VanValkenburg wasn’t the only underclassman D line prospect showing bursts of potential.
 Grand Rapids West Catholic has had an amazing run up front with Daniel Green, Mitchell Stanitzek, Bryce Windham and sophomore Carl Myers in successive classes.
 All four are quite different players.
 Myers is a 6-2, 240 two-way lineman.
 He tested very well for his age in both speed and strength.

-East Kentwood’s 6-2, 269 junior Victor Williams impressed both in drills and test.
+East Grand Rapids’s 6-2, 269 junior Victor Williams impressed both in drills and test.
 He mixed up moves in his pass rush, with good balance, timing and explosive strength.
-A full off-season with a coaching staff that has EK poised for big things, and MAC interest would seem imminent for Williams.
 There was another O-K Red lineman who looked intriguing when he started to run at 6-4, 225, but West Ottawa junior Darrius Moragne pulled up lame in that very first 40 attempt and couldn’t compete the rest of the day.

 Whited’s performance was no shock.
 He always shows up, whether as one of the top underclassman at the 2013 combine, his terrific junior season film, or working out here as a defensive and tight end.
 He’s sub-5.0 at 6-2, 225 with strong closing speed.
 Plays with a mean streak.
 Offensively, he took advantage of his strength to separate and also had good concentration bringing it in under duress.